First Time Skiing or Snowboarding: What to Expect

 Rental Equipment Is Designed for Beginners

-Beginner ski and snowboard equipment is not “bad” equipment — it’s designed to help you learn.
+Beginner ski and snowboard equipment is specifically designed to help you learn faster and more comfortably.

 Beginner skis are: